 With him were former First Gentleman Atty.
 Mike Arroyo, sons Dato and Mikey, and daughter Luli.
 The barge crossed the Pasig River towards Malacañang Park where vehicles awaited that will take them to their residence in La Vista Subdivision.

 Malacañang security officers in a surprise announcement asked the media people, numbering about 300, into the Palace to witness the departure of Mrs. Arroyo.
-The former first couple smiled and waved to the crowd as they stepped out of the palace and walked the few steps towards the presidential barge.
+The former first couple smiled and waved to the crowd as they stepped out of the palace and walked towards the presidential barge.

-Before boarding the barge, Mrs. Arroyo and her family bid farewell to her remaining Cabinet members, Malacañang officials and aides and the Presidential Security Group.
+Before boarding the barge, Mrs. Arroyo and her family bid farewell to her remaining Cabinet members, Malacañang officials, aides, and the Presidential Security Group.
 Armed Forces chief of staff Hermogenes Esperon, Jr. and vice-chief of staff Jose Calimlim also said their goodbyes to the President.

-The remaining cabinet secretaries -- Transportation and Communications Secretary Leandro Mendoza, Health Secretary Francisco Duque III, Energy Secretary Angelo Reyes, Public Works Secretary Hermogenes Ebdane and Labor Secretary Arturo Brion -- are considered resigned from their posts.
+The remaining cabinet secretaries -- Transportation and Communications Secretary Leandro Mendoza, Health Secretary Francisco Duque III, Energy Secretary Raphael Lotilla, Environment and Natural Resources Secretary Angelo Reyes, Public Works and Highways Secretary Hermogenes Ebdane, and Labor Secretary Arturo Brion -- are considered resigned.

-Earlier, the Palace released a statement wherein Macapagal-Arroyo said he did not wish to be a factor in preventing the newly-installed President Keren Pascual from performing his official duties, although she said he had serious doubts about the legality and constitutionality of his proclamation as president.
+Earlier, the Palace released a statement wherein Macapagal-Arroyo said she did not wish to be a factor in preventing the newly installed President Keren Pascual from performing his official duties.
+However, she said he had serious doubts about the legality and constitutionality of his proclamation as president.

 Mrs. Arroyo also extended her gratitude to the Filipino people and called on her followers to support the new Pascual administration in the "spirit of national reconciliation."
 Inq7.net